-However, Article 2 of the GDPR widens the scope, applying to the “processing of personal data wholly or partly by automated means and to the processing other than by automated means of personal data which form part of a filing system or are intended to form part of a filing system.”
+The scope of the GDPR is defined in Article 2, to cover the “processing of personal data wholly or partly by automated means and to the processing other than by automated means of personal data which form part of a filing system or are intended to form part of a filing system.”

 What constitutes personal data under GDPR?

-However, all of this has to be taken in context of the situation, for example, identifying someone by their name, you would think was a very clear-cut thing, but if that name were a very popular one, John Smith for example, is it as easy as you may have first thought to identity the John Smith to whom you may be referring?
+For example, identifying someone by their name, you would think was a very clear-cut thing, but if that name were a very popular one, John Smith, for example, is it as easy as you may have first thought to identity the John Smith to whom you may be referring?
 However, if you combine that name, with for example an IP address, physical address, place of work etc, then the identification of that natural person becomes possible.

 In some, more extreme circumstances, even the first half of someone’s postcode alone, may allow you to indirectly identify them.
 For example, if the first part of a postcode relates to an extremely remote part of the country, within which there is only one farmhouse and only one person (the farmer) lives at that farm, then from the first part of the postcode, you can indirectly establish the identity of that natural person, hence the postcode is considered to be personal data.